 Foods of New York Tours creative director Am Bandolik only takes one pair of shoes with her when she travels: the Emmie flats from Lucky Brand, which she’s worn “over the concrete of NYC and the cobblestones of Rome.”
 She loves that they are casual, but still feel feminine and stylish.
 Plus, they’re foldable, so it is “easy to fit a few colors — your basic black or brown and a fun color — in your suitcase without going over the weight limits on your bags.”

 In our roundup of the most comfortable shoes (according to people who stand all day), flight attendant Crystal Roseberry told us about her favorite comfy flats from Clarks, which she wears during long shifts in the air because they are “well made and cute, provide good support, and last forever.”

 Abra Boero, the founder and creative director of Off Season Rockaway, calls Sabahs “the ultimate travel shoe,” because they not only slip on and off with complete ease, but are suitable for so many different climates.
 “I wear the same pair to the beach that I wear in the winter with wool socks.”
 Their supple leather molds to your foot, making them super comfortable even after a long flight, and the unfussy design keeps them very lightweight, she promises.

 Best boots for travel

-“I’ve been rocking these Ecco Wedge Booties in the colder weather.
-They’ve really held up during my trips to Iceland and Greenland this past year and are lightweight for packing, but most importantly they are really comfortable to withstand an entire day of pavement wanderings.” —Erika Skogg
+Skogg is a fan of these Ecco Wedge Booties for trips in colder weather.
+“They really held up during my trips to Iceland and Greenland and are lightweight for packing,” she explains.
+But, most importantly, “They are really comfortable to withstand an entire day of pavement wanderings,” she says.